jupitergoesbrr/Eaglercraft-beta-1.3/README.md

 # Eaglercraft-beta-1.3
-The download link for Eaglercraft Beta 1.3
+The download link for Eaglercraft Beta 1.3.
+Click on the Singleplayer_Offline_Download_Version.zip and click on the download button that looks like an arrow pointing at a box.
+The file should download.
+Once you have downloaded the file, double click on it to open it.
+It should launch a tab somewhere on the lines of file:///home/chronos/u35b2396deca7fb31ee5464d1a262229da73ffcda/MyFiles/Downloads/Singleplayer_Offline_Download_Version.html